initumX/qiv/readme.md

 # Qt Image Viewer

-A lightweight and fast image viewer and editor built with PySide6, designed for seamless integration into Linux desktop environments.
+Handy image viewer and editor built with PySide6.
+The latest version supports also windows (tested on windows 10, but should also on windows 11)

 ![Qt Image Viewer Screenshot (New version)](./screenshots/01.jpg)
 ![Qt Image Viewer Screenshot (New version)](./screenshots/02.jpg)